paulb00th/galapagos/content/en/our-diving/our-main-dive-sites.md

 Description:  This site provides our best training location, with a depth of between just 6m and 15m and a flat sandy bottom.

-Whilst undertaking dive exercises it’s not unusual for our clients to reef fish, various rays, sea turtles, white-tip sharks, octopus, lobsters, and other local creatures such as sea cucumbers and sea stars.
+Whilst undertaking dive exercises it’s not unusual for our clients to see reef fish, various rays, sea turtles, white-tip sharks, octopus, lobsters, and other local creatures such as sea cucumbers and sea stars.

 We cannot recommend a better place to train in the Galapagos than Punta Estrada, it will provide a natural boost to your learning and enhance the enjoyment of your course!